jo3-l/notes/history/civil-rights-in-us/little-rock-nine.md

 - Two pro-segregation groups, the Capital Citizens' Council and the Mother's League of Central High School, opposed the plan
 	- Mother's League of Central High School was intended to provide a "feminine" slant to the effort, but in reality only 20% of its membership were mothers of Central High School students

-# Who were the Little Rock Nine?
+# Who Were the Little Rock Nine?

 - Group of nine students slated to be the first African Americans to attend Central High School
 - Chosen carefully by the NAACP to ensure that they had the strength to face the resistance they would undoubtedly encounter